8 Easy Steps to Improve Your Curb Appeal

 2. Paint the front door

-This modern trend has been sweeping the nation for years.
+This home trend has been popular for a long time—and it doesn’t seem to be going away anytime soon.
 Why do so many homeowners love it?
-It’s a simple way to make a statement.
-Paint your front door a sassy red or a tropical turquoise just to give the face of your home some personality.
-Plus, it’s a unique identifier that’s helpful when explaining which house is yours to new friends.
+Well, it’s a simple way to make a statement.
+Painting your front door a sassy red or a tropical turquoise can add some personality to your curb appeal.
+Added bonus: this makes it easy to explain which house on the block is yours to new friends.

 3. Make your address numbers pop

-Address numbers: Something every house has, but a feature not every house makes interesting.
+Address numbers.
+Every house has them.
+Not every house makes them interesting.
+This could be an easy and fun weekend project you can do on a dime!
 First, check out your existing numbers and see if they’re worth salvaging.
-You can paint them, attach them to a painted plaque, or move them from your mailbox to your front door, to name a few options.
-But, if your heart is set on some shiny new numbers, make that worthwhile purchase to capitalize on this simple upgrade.
+You can paint them, attach them to a painted plaque, or move them from your mailbox to your front door—to name a few options.
+But if your heart is set on some shiny new numbers, make that worthwhile purchase to capitalize on this simple upgrade.

 5. Plant perennials

-If the face of your house looks bare and boring, liven it up by planting flowers.
+If the front of your house looks a little bare and boring, liven it up by planting flowers.
 Just be sure to do your homework first.
-It may be tempting to buy whatever flowers look the prettiest, but an uneducated purchase like this can be a shocking disappointment.
+It may be tempting to buy whichever flowers look the prettiest, but if you base what flowers you buy off of looks, you might be disappointed.

-First, we recommend perennials, not annuals.
-Perennial plants grow again in the spring without needing to be replanted.
+Here’s why.
+First, we recommend perennials, not annuals, because perennials grow again in the spring without needing to be replanted.
 Annuals, on the other hand, must be replanted every year.
 (Think, “Annuals must be replanted annually.”)
+Planting perennials is ideal for homeowners who want a low-maintenance curb appeal.
 Other factors to consider are the plant’s sunlight, shade, soil type, and water needs.
-Decide what kinds of plants would survive in your front yard and porch before making this enhancement.
+It’s important to find out what kinds of plants would survive in your front yard and porch before you plant.

 6. Hang potted plants and greenery